thomsen85/IM-WANTEDD/README.md

 - **Bevy**: A game engine built in Rust.
 [Website](https://bevyengine.org/).
 Used for creating the simulation graphics.
 - **Bevy egui**: A user interface for user controls that works with bevy.
 [Website](https://github.com/mvlabat/bevy_egui).
 Used for adding simulation controls.
-- **Rand**: A tool for creating random numbers.
-[Website](https://docs.rs/rand/latest/rand/).
-Not currently used in this project, but a great tool to have for future development.
 - **Chrono**: A date and time library.
 [Website](https://github.com/chronotope/chrono).
 Used for timestamps for ping results in the simulation.

 ## Installation